kevd-design/goals/goals.md

 | ------------- | ------------------------------------------------------------------------- |
 | 08:00 – 16:00 | Set up goal tracking system (GitHub Pages + Jekyll)                       |
 | 16:00 – 18:00 | Implement MobileNav with colorMap + Adaptive Color features (in progress) |

+---

+## 📘 Fail to Succeed Log

+### 🗓️ June 12, 2025

+#### ❌ Missed Goal

+**Implement MobileNav by 12:00 p.m.**

+#### 🔍 What I Tried

+- Investigated why only the first 3 nav buttons were receiving adaptive backgrounds.
+- Compared MobileNav with the working Hero component to uncover architectural differences.
+- Identified a performance bottleneck: image accessibility recalculations on every resize and page load.
+- Explored why the debug panel showed `text-white` while rendered text appeared black — traced it to multi-stage logic in AdaptiveText.
+- Considered server-side processing for image accessibility using Sanity.

+#### 🎓 What I Learned

+- The adaptive image processing system is too brittle for MVP — leads to visual flicker and unnecessary re-rendering.
+- Debugging dynamic styles is harder with layered decision-making in component logic.
+- Server-side processing could reduce client overhead, but adds complexity too early.

+#### 🔄 Pivot Strategy

+- **Short-Term:** Phase out dynamic image accessibility for now.
+Use pre-selected images with hardcoded settings.
+- **Launch Plan:** Restrict user-uploaded images in early release.
+- **Long-Term:** Reintroduce advanced features post-launch with server-side analysis.
+- **Core Change:** Shift focus to completing essential app functionality with simplified structure.

+#### 🧭 Reframed Goal

+**Finish webapp by June 30 with simplified, stable architecture.**